rezaqsr/Easy-Map/README.md

-# Easy Map Elementor
+# Easy Map For Elementor
-The **Easy Map Elementor** allows users to easily add custom locations on a map by entering latitude and longitude or selecting a point directly on the map.
+The **Easy Map For Elementor** allows users to easily add custom locations on a map by entering latitude and longitude or selecting a point directly on the map.
 Perfect for showcasing specific places or areas of interest on your site.

 ---